Alan Bain Initiative in Math or Science

+The Bain Initiative in Science or Math Award rewards students for their achievement in science or math.
 Students interested in applying for this award should submit a description of a project they have been involved with that demonstrates initiative in science or math.
-Be sure to include sufficient detail for the selection committee; photos, links to YouTube videos, etc. are encouraged but not required.
+Be sure to include sufficient detail for the selection committee; photos, links to YouTube videos, etc., are encouraged but not required.

 You are eligible to apply for this award if you:

 - Attend 9-12 grade in high school in northern Nevada (from Tonopah, north)

 - math/science project description

 - one letter of recommendation from a teacher, mentor, or others who know you and your work

 Meeting eligibility requirements does not guarantee a scholarship award will be granted.
 Recipients will be chosen based on criteria, primarily achievement in science or math, particularly outside the usual science or math core curriculum.
 This is a one-time award of up to $500.

 The deadline to apply via the online application is March 1st.

 Mr. Bain enjoyed spending time designing, fabricating, modeling, and studying.

 He acquired two college degrees, one in psychology and the other in general studies.
 His technical expertise was in communications and electronics, in which he earned the status of Chief Warrant Officer in the Army and Senior Field Engineer with General Dynamics Corporation.